cyyever/naive_python_lib/README.md

 # naive_python_lib

-This library contains some convenient python functions to facilitate developement.
+This library contains some convenient python functions to facilitate development.